Atharva7007/BFS-Maze-Solver/README.md

 - User can select the starting (red) and ending (green) points
 ![Screenshot while Drawing Start and End](./Screenshots/start_end_selected.png)

 - Watch BFS at work!
-The optimal path is highlighted in blue and the yellow squares show the nodes explored by BFS.
+The optimal path is highlighted in blue and the yellow squares show the nodes explored by the algorithm.
 ![Screenshot of Optimal Path](./Screenshots/path_found.png)